Raising Manager

 Don't forget to include the quotes at the beginning and the end of the default value.

-You can specify a PHP function that will be applied to the option before this one is displayed, using the filter attribute, like this:
+You can specify a PHP function that will be applied to the option before this one is displayed, using the filter attribute (you must follow these instructions for it to work), like this:

 [raising-manager option filter=function]